RedHatNordicsSA/linux4win/content/assign3.md

 ![switch server](images/interface_switchnode.png)

-So I suggest enrolling the server in the domain, make sure the server is updated to latest patch level and perhaps you will find other stuff to do with the second one.
+We suggest enrolling the server in the domain, make sure the server is updated to latest patch level and perhaps you will find other stuff to do with the second one.

 Continue to [assignment 4](assign4.md)